ZopaPublic/react-components/etc/docs/migration-v2.md

 ## Icons

-_Just the exported name of some icons changes for consistency_ )
+_Just the exported name of some icons changes for consistency.
+Added consistency between `activeColor` and `inactiveColor` props defaults._ )

 | v1                  | v2                  |
 | ------------------- | ------------------- |